ariga/atlas/doc/md/cli/reference.md

 #### Flags
 ```
       --env string           set which env from the project file to use
+      --var stringToString   input variables (default [])

 ```